chironjit/unraid-notes/windows-samba-settings.md

 3. Tick 'remember my credentials'

 This should work and windows should not ask you for the credentials again, but if it does, go to the windows credential manager and create/save those credentials.

+Note:
+Windows 11 onwards may enforce proper credentials for shares.
+If that is the case, create a user for the shares and use that for the credentials